-The District must have completed the grievance procedures (investigation, hearing, and any appeal, if applicable) before the imposing disciplinary sanctions or any other actions that are not supportive measures against a Respondent.
-If the Decision-Maker determines the Respondent was responsible for conduct that constitutes sexual harassment, the District will take disciplinary action against the Respondent and any other remedial action it determines to be appropriate.
+The district must have completed the grievance procedures (investigation, hearing, and any appeal, if applicable) before imposing disciplinary sanctions or any other actions that are not supportive measures against a respondent.
+If the decision-maker determines the respondent was responsible for conduct that constitutes sexual harassment, the district will take disciplinary action against the respondent and any other remedial action it determines to be appropriate.
 The action will be prompt, effective, and commensurate with the severity of the offense.

-Remedies for the Complainant might include, but are not limited to:
+Remedies for the complainant might include, but are not limited to:

-- Providing an escort to ensure that the Complainant can move safely between classes and activites; - Ensuring that the Complainant and Respondent do not attend the same classes or work in the same work area; - Providing counseling services or a referral to counseling services; - Providing medical services or a referral to medical services; - Providing academic support services, such as tutoring; - Arranging for a Complainant, if a student, to re-take a course or withdraw from a class without penalty, including ensuring that any changes do not adversely affect the Complainant's academic record; and
+- Providing an escort to ensure that the complainant can move safely between classes and activities: - Ensuring that the complainant and respondent do not attend the same classes or work in the same work area; - Providing counseling services or a referral to counseling services; - Providing medical services or a referral to medical services; - Providing academic support services, such as tutoring; - Arranging for a complainant, if a student, to re-take a course or withdraw from a class without penalty, including ensuring that any changes do not adversely affect the complainant's academic record; and

-• Reviewing any disciplinary actions taken against the Complainant to see if there is a causal connection between the harassment and the misconduct that may have resulted in the Complainant's discipline.
+Reviewing any disciplinary actions taken against the complainant to see if there is a causal connection between the harassment and the misconduct that may have resulted in the complainant's discipline.

-Possible disciplinary sanctions for student Respondents include written or verbal reprimand, required training or counseling, non-academic probation, suspension, and expulsion.
-Possible disciplinary sanctions for employee Respondents include written or verbal reprimand, required training or counseling, suspension, or discharge.
+Possible disciplinary sanctions for student respondents include written or verbal reprimand, required training or counseling, non-academic probation, suspension, and expulsion.
+Possible disciplinary sanctions for employee respondents include written or verbal reprimand, required training or counseling, suspension, or discharge.

-Appeal of Dismissal of a Formal Complaint or of the Determination of Responsibility
+The Appeal of Dismissal of a Formal Complaint or The Determination of Responsibility

-A Complainant or Respondent may appeal the District's determination regarding responsibility or the dismissal of a formal complaint or any allegations.
-A Complainant or Respondent must submit a written appeal within ten business days from the date of the notice of determination regarding responsibility or from the date of the District's notice of dismissal of a formal complaint or any allegations.
+A complainant or respondent may appeal the district's determination regarding responsibility or the dismissal of a formal complaint or any allegations.
+A complainant or respondent must submit a written appeal within ten business days from the date of the notice of determination regarding responsibility or the date of the district's notice of dismissal of a formal complaint or any allegations.